hero-page/ai-heroml-apps/industries/Academic_University/Proactive_Academic_Progress_Report_AI/README.md

 To run this app online: [Proactive Academic Progress Report AI Online](https://hero.page/app/proactive-academic-progress-report-ai-ai-based-personalized-academic-guidance/NeyzqwHxRU7TSI7mQVf5)

+To learn more about AI Apps for Academic Advisor use-cases in the Academic & University industry, read [How to Streamline Academic Advising with AI Tools](https://hero.page/blog/academic-and-university/academic-advisor/how-to-streamline-academic-advising-with-ai-tools/170708)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page